CodeMouse92/DeadSimplePython/README.md

 This repository contains the source code for the examples from "Dead Simple Python" by Jason C. McDonald (No Starch Press, October 2022).

+All coding examples have been tested up to Python 3.10, but should work forward to the latest Python.
+If you encounter any bugs, errors, typos, omissions, or forward compatibility issues, please open an Issue.

 ## [Buy the Book](https://nostarch.com/dead-simple-python)

 <img src=https://nostarch.com/sites/default/files/styles/uc_product_full/public/dead-simple-python_front.png alt="Dead Simple Python" width=200px align=right />